jitanshu-27/Random_Meme_Generator/CONTRIBUTING.md

 - Add comments for non-obvious logic.
 - Update or add unit tests for any new functionality where applicable.
 - Update README or docs if you change behavior or add new public features.
+- Run `npm run lint` to check for style issues before committing.
+- Test your changes by running `npm run build` to ensure the production build works.

 ---